usds/us-forms-system/docs/customizing-the-library/creating-custom-fields-and-widgets.md

 # Creating custom fields and widgets

-You can customize the base library in order to build web-based forms using React and the JSON Schema standard.
+You can customize the base library to satisfy the unique requirements of your particular form.

 ### In this guide